signalapp/SignalProtocolKit/README.md

-**Deprecation Warning**: It is recommended that [libsignal-protocol-c](https://github.com/whispersystems/libsignal-protocol-c) be used for all new applications.
+**Deprecation Warning**: It is recommended that the swift interface of [libsignal-client](https://github.com/signalapp/libsignal-client) be used for all new iOS applications.
+This library is no longer used by us or maintained.

 # SignalProtocolKit [![Build Status](https://travis-ci.org/WhisperSystems/AxolotlKit.svg?branch=master)](https://travis-ci.org/WhisperSystems/AxolotlKit)